Velocidex/velociraptor-docs/content/vql_reference/popular/format/_index.md

 **2. Indexed argument interpolation**

-Here the arguments are subtituted according to their positional index number (1-indexed).
+Here the arguments are substituted according to their positional index number (1-indexed).

 ```vql